venkata1pavan/weather.io/README.md

 Weather Alerts: If there are any weather alerts or warnings for Columbus, they will be displayed on the main screen.

 Feedback and Support
 We value your feedback!
-If you encounter any issues, have suggestions, or need assistance, please contact our support team at support@columbusweatherapp.com.
+If you encounter any issues, have suggestions, or need assistance, please contact our support team.
 We're here to help you make the most of your weather-related decisions.

 Enjoy using the Columbus Weather App, and may it help you stay prepared and informed about the weather conditions in Columbus, Ohio.